 The Hillman Center for Pediatric Transplantation, which achieves patient survival rates that are among the highest in the world, includes:

-The transplant experts at Children’s Hospital have performed more than 3,200 pediatric transplants, including:
+The transplant experts at UPMC Children’s Hospital have performed more than 3,200 pediatric transplants, including:

 Through this extensive experience and a dedication to research and innovation, the transplant team has significantly improved surgical techniques, treatment, and patient survival.

 In addition to offering the most innovative surgical and medical care, the transplant team recognizes that children who have organ and tissue transplants have specialized needs.
-To meet those needs, Children’s Hospital of Pittsburgh provides a full range of pediatric transplantation resources for patients and families before and after transplant.
+To meet those needs, UPMC Children’s provides a full range of pediatric transplantation resources for patients and families before and after transplant.

-Learn more about the pediatric transplant services offered through the Hillman Center for Pediatric Transplantation at Children's Hospital of Pittsburgh.
+Learn more about the pediatric transplant services offered through the Hillman Center for Pediatric Transplantation at UPMC Children's.